 The Proctored Assessment is similar to a progress assessment you take on ALEKS, except that we are there to supervise your assessment.
-Each proctored assessment has about 30 questions, though it may vary by student.
-Allow about 90 minutes to take the assessment, keeping in mind when the Math Lab opens and closes each day.
-In order to take the proctored assessment you must have an active ALEKS code.
+Each Proctored Assessment has about 30 questions, though it may vary by student.
+Allow about 90 minutes to take the assessment, keeping in mind when the Math Learning Center opens and closes each day.
+In order to take the Proctored Assessment, you must have an active ALEKS code.
 You must not be working on a "progress assessment" that ALEKS has already started for you; finish it before you request a Proctored Assessment.

-Before you take your assessment, please turn off or silence your cell phone, and put away headphones, hats, notes and calculators.
+Before you take your assessment, please turn off or silence your cell phone, and put away headphones, hats, notes, smart watches and calculators.
 Have your picture ID (Drivers' license or BC student ID) ready, and something to write with.
 We will provide scratch paper and a multiplication table for you to use during the assessment.

-You need to sign in at the front desk before taking an assessment.
-We will ask you which class you are in and if you are a current student or a student completing an Incomplete.
-You must sign out with your signature and an end time for the test in order for it to be recorded.
-During the assessment you must stay in the testing area, you are not allowed to leave for a bathroom or phone break.
-At the end of your test bring any scratch paper used up to the front desk.
+You need to sign in at the front desk before taking an assessment and sign out with your signature and an end time after completing the assessment in order for it to be recorded.
+During the assessment, you must stay in the testing area.
+You are not allowed to leave for a bathroom or phone break.
+At the end of your test, bring any scratch paper used up to the front desk.

-In order to login to the computers in the Math Lab, you will need to know your Bakersfieldcollege.edu e-mail address and your Banweb login.
+In order to login to the computers in the Math Learning Center, you will need to know your bakersfieldcollege.edu e-mail address and your Banweb login.
 You will also need to know your ALEKS login and ALEKS password.

-There are always questions on an assessment that you have not studied before, that is how the program works.
+There are always questions on an assessment that you have not studied before and that is how the program works.
 ALEKS is always expanding your view of the course.
-When you see a question you don't know, stay calm and click "I don't know".
-Move on.
+When you see a question you don't know, stay calm and click "I don't know" and Move on.